akalouis/anticipation-theory/README.md

 $$A_1(s) = \sqrt{\sum_{s'} P(s \to s') \cdot (D_{global}(s') - \mu)^2}$$

 This is the Local Anticipation formula, the core foundation of anticipation theory.
-Please refer to the white paper for complete mathematical details and derivation.
+Please refer to the white paper for complete mathematical details and derivation(located inside /LaTeX).

 Global and nested values are just algorithmic expansion of this (dynamic programming and recursion).